There will be much to see and plenty of action.

 Thomas the tank engine fans will enjoy the model railway.

-Portables include the Shand Mason fire pumper (Sunday only) and a Melbourne manufactured Herbert Thompson engine.
+Portables include a Melbourne manufactured Herbert Thompson engine.

 It all looks much more interesting when you see it working.